medic/cht-docs/content/en/contribute/code/conf/installation.md

 #### VS Code Development Container
 If you want to develop CHT apps with VS Code, you can use the Docker image as a Development Container.
 This will allow you to use the `cht-conf` utility and its associated tech stack from within VS Code (without needing to install dependencies like NodeJS on your host system).

-See the [CHT Documentation](https://docs.communityhealthtoolkit.org/apps/tutorials/local-setup/#developing-with-vs-code-dev-container) for more information on building CHT apps with VS Code Development Containers.
+Look through [Developing with VS Code Dev Container Documentation](https://docs.communityhealthtoolkit.org/apps/tutorials/local-setup/#developing-with-vs-code-dev-container) to get more information .

 #### Standalone Docker utility
 If you are not using VS Code, you can use the Docker image as a standalone utility from the command line.
 Instead of using the `cht ...` command, you can run `docker run -it --rm -v "$PWD":/workdir medicmobile/cht-app-ide ....` This will create an ephemeral container with access to your current directory that will run the given cht command.
 (Do not include the `cht` part of the command, just your desired actions/parameters.)